 Indian Ocean Walkman

-It is normally well camouflaged and you can often find it partially buried in the sand.
+The Indian Ocean Walkman is closely related to the scorpionfish & the stonefish.
+It is usually well camouflaged, and you can often find it partially buried in the sand.

 It is unable to swim efficiently and prefers to drag itself along the sand using 4 rays (legs) located on the pectoral fins.

-You can find the Indian ocean walkman in Mnemba and Magic Reef.
+You can find the Indian Ocean Walkman in Mnemba and Magic Reef.

 Blue spotted Ray

-Unlike other rays the blue spotted ray rarely buries itself beneath the sand and you are more likely to find it hidden under a rock.
+Unlike other rays, the blue spotted ray rarely buries itself beneath the sand, and you are more likely to find it hidden under a rock.

 You can find these rays on every dive site in Zanzibar.
 Just look in all the gaps and under all the rocks.